flyingcircusio/doc/src/guide/api/types.md

 :::{note}
 Public IPv4 addresses are a scarce resource.
 Most virtual machines do not require one.
-Typically you need only 1 per project, maybe 2 or 3 under certain conditions.
+Typically you need only 1 per resource group, maybe 2 or 3 under certain conditions.
 In the case of excessive use we may reduce the number of IPs available to your VM.